elaforge/karya/doc/derivation.md

 signal in the environment, and when the notes are eventually generated they will inherit the dyn signal.
-But any function in between (or the eventual event generating function) can intercept that signal and treat it specially, e.g. by resetting the dyn signal and reducing instrument doubling.
+But any function in between (or the eventual event generating function) can intercept that signal and treat it specially, e.g. by resetting the dyn signal and doubling the instrument.
 Or the instrument itself could respond to the dyn signal, e.g. by making intonation less accurate when playing loudly.